thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 New Log in screen

-Password wipe will be wiped on log out only
+Password will be wiped on log out only

 #####V1.2